Equatorial Guinea’s vice-president is set to stand trial in France for money laundering

 The US has also cracked down Obiang’s assets.
 As part of a settlement, Obiang forfeited more than $30 million worth of assets, including a Malibu mansion and other luxury cars, “purchased with corruption proceeds.”

 For his part, Obiang is expected to plead not guilty as his lawyers says he “earned the money legally in his country.”
 His attorneys have also tried to delay the trial claiming they have not had enough time to prepare.
+French courts have granted that request, postponing the trial till June.

 Should the trial go ahead as scheduled, Obiang is not expected to attend or serve a sentence if convicted.
 However, a conviction of the vice-president will reinforce the notion in Equatorial Guinea that the country’s ruling family are plundering state resources for personal gain.
 Obiang’s father is Africa’s longest serving president, in power for 37 years.